RocketChat/docs-old/developer-guides/using-bots/running-hubot-bot/README.md

 The rocketchat-hubot bot can be run using either npm, docker or yoeman generator.

-In all cases you will first need to configure the environment.
+In all cases these instructions will ask you first to configure the environment.
 [Click here for info](../configure-bot-environment)

 Once the bot is running and is properly logged in and connected to your RC server/configured channels, you can test by logging in as a regular user (not the BOT user), go to a configured channel and start talking to your bot (you'll find some pre-configured dialogs below)